ChangWan723/ChangWan723.github.io/_posts/LearningNote/academicWriting/2023-08-27-How-To-Cite-Sources.md

 #### Paraphrasing Technique
 1. Divide up the sentence in its original form into chunks of meaning, and start your paraphrase with a different part of the sentence
-2. Consider changing nouns   verbs
+2. Consider changing nouns ← → verbs
-3. Consider changing active  passive
+3. Consider changing active ← → passive
 4. Consider adding a linking word/phrase
 5. Finally, when you have chosen a structure, change the vocabulary
 6. Remember to add a reference!